-We strongly believe that Sugar Valley Energy is more relevant and necessary today than ever, and respectfully request Staff consideration and the Board's approval for this extension request.
+As we begin 2025, we are concluding an independent engineering review of our EPC contract and proceeding with additional financing process steps.
+We strongly believe that Sugar Valley Energy is more relevant and necessary today than ever and respectfully request Staff consideration and CAEATFA Board approval for this extension request as we approach the finish line.